Pancreatic Cancer Genetic Mutations

 Peutz-Jeghers Syndrome

 Peutz-Jeghers Syndrome is characterized by polyps in the small intestine and pigmented spots on the lips and nose.
-Patients with this syndrome have a 11-36% risk of developing pancreatic cancer.
+Patients with this syndrome have an 11-36% risk of developing pancreatic cancer in their lifetime.

 We’re Here to Help